-Providing regular feedback to students on their work, peer-mentoring strategies and extra learning materials are prioritised in highperforming schools homework were shown to have a positive impact on reading comprehension test scores.
-Peer-mentoring strategies during student teamwork, encouraging high-achieving students to help their classmates understand lesson content, were also found to be used regularly in the high-performing schools.
+Providing regular feedback to students on their work, peer-mentoring strategies and extra learning materials are prioritised in highperforming schools

+Providing regular feedback to students was highlighted as an important factor influencing school effectiveness in both our quantitative analysis and qualitative interviews.
+Teachers who provide students with feedback on their homework were shown to have a positive impact on reading comprehension test scores.
+Peer-mentoring strategies during student teamwork, encouraging high-achieving students to help their classmates understand lesson content, were also found to be used regularly in the highperforming schools.